biewerheisler/SolanumPenLycGeneExpressionAnalysis/README.md

 Scripts used by Matthew Gibson for preprocessing are in scripts.

+Figures are pdf files in the folder FiguresForSubmission

 Data files include:

 Supplement_BHetalTBD.xlsx = Supplemental tables referenced in the main text.